cs278/bank-modulus/README.md

   will return `true`.
 If the details provided are syntactically valid but fall outside the specification then this method considers them valid.

-* `isValid(string $sortCode, string $accountNumber)`

-  This performs the same validation and normalization as `check()` but instead returns false when the arguments fall outside the specification.
-You should use this method sparingly.

 * `__construct(SpecInterface $spec, NormalizerInterface $normalizer)`

   You can change which specification and normalizer is used at the time of